 More parody leads to unpredictability.
 Through the years, the selection process and rules have been tweaked and adjusted.
-The committee now has so many rules to follow the seeding has become an impossible puzzle to solve.
+The committee now has so many rules to follow that seeding has become an impossible puzzle to solve.
 Seed lines.
 Conference challenges.
 Multiple rounds.
 Geographic considerations.
-I’d rather work on a Rubik’s Cube.
-One has to wonder if someone needs to step back and take a hard look of what went right and wrong this year.
-Look at the bracket from the thousand foot level.
+I’d instead work on a Rubik’s Cube.
+One has to wonder if someone needs to step back and take a hard look at what went right and wrong this year.
+Look at the bracket from the thousand-foot level.
 Or, just be content that the best game in the tournament may happen in the second round.
 That was a wild ride, Wildcats and Shockers.
 For the effort, both teams deserve to be crowned champions.